kaiming/Conway-s-Game-of-Life/README.md

 • a dead cell with exactly three live neighbours comes to life; otherwise, it remains dead.

 Utilizes design patterns such as observers and MVC (Model View Controller).
 XWindows graphics is used to provide a GUI for the game board.

+For more information about the game, refer to https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life